kids playing on floor with adult

 About

 This multi-site study will recruit 120 autistic children, ages 3 to 6, from preschools and elementary schools in the Kansas City metro area and North Carolina Triangle.
 Each child will be paired with two peer partners.
-A member of the child's school team will be trained as lead interventionist to implement Stay-Play-Talk, a peer-mediated intervention.
+A member of the child's school team will be trained as lead interventionist to implement Stay-Play-Talk, an evidenced-based, peer-mediated intervention.

 Goals